-The following article provides an outline for Kibana_query.
+The following article provides an outline for the Kibana query.
 Kibana query helps us to explore our big data to convert useful information.
-The elastic search doing an index of our data but indexing of data is not enough, we have to dig the data to find the meaning of all those data.
-So this we can do with the help of elastic search query but that is not user friendly, so Kibana comes under this situation to solve user-friendly issues for the query.
-In kibana we can use both the search query or click option on the visualization.
+The elastic search does an index of our data, but indexing of data is not enough.
+We have to dig the data to find the meaning of all those data.
+So this we can do with the help of an elastic search query, but that is not user-friendly, so Kibana comes under this situation to solve user-friendly issues for the query.
+In kibana, we can use both the search query and click option on the visualization.

 Kibana Discover is the method where we can use the Kibana query with the help of a click option.

 Then it will show elastic search running like this way as below.
-We must have to start the elastic search before start Kibana because Kibana uses data that comes from the elastic search.
+We must have to start the elastic search before starting Kibana because Kibana uses data that comes from the elastic search.

 2. After starting the elastic search, then we have to start the Kibana.
 The process is the same as above if you are using Linux/Ubuntu.